AditiJHA-ai/Food-Waste-Management-System/Food waste Management Project/app/README.md

 ---

 ## 🙌 Acknowledgements
-This project was created as part of an academic assignment on **Database Management & Analytics**.
+This project was created as part of an internship assignment on **Database Management & Analytics**.